REST: Receding Horizon Explorative Steiner Tree for Zero-Shot Object-Goal Navigation

 \subsection{Autonomous exploration for ObjectNav}

 In ObjectNav, exploration is inseparable from goal seeking: the agent must decide where to look next so that each observation gathers semantic cues that guide it toward the target.
 Map-based ObjectNav systems therefore borrow epistemic heuristics from autonomous exploration to reduce uncertainty about the unknown environment efficiently.
 Frontier-based exploration~\cite{yamauchiFrontierbasedApproachAutonomous1997} has been widely used~\cite{yokoyamaVLFMVisionLanguageFrontier2024,yinSGNavOnline3D2024,zhangApexNAVAdaptiveExploration2025,zhouESCExplorationSoft2023,yuL3MVNLeveragingLarge2023}, and VoroNav~\cite{wuVoroNavVoronoibasedZeroshot2024} builds a Generalized Voronoi Graph following~\cite{jiyeongleeSensorbasedExplorationConvex2005} to provide a graph of collision-free paths for geometric exploration.
 Frontier-based methods follow an ``explore-then-plan'' paradigm~\cite{lindqvistTreeBasedNextBestTrajectoryMethod2024}: they first select a next-best frontier, then invoke a path planner such as A*~\cite{hartFormalBasisHeuristic1968} to reach it.
-Because each option in our framework is a complete, executable path, exploration and path planning cannot be decoupled in this way.
-The Voronoi graph distills free space into a skeleton that maximizes clearance from obstacles, yielding a rigid topology dictated entirely by known geometry.
-Because the target location is unknown, the paths an agent needs are shaped by what it has yet to observe, not by where walls lie; a fixed geometric skeleton cannot adapt to an evolving belief state.
-For instance, an agent confined to maximal-clearance paths cannot approach a table closely enough to inspect whether a small target rests on it.
-Our method draws instead on sampling-based informative path planning methods~\cite{schmidEfficientSamplingBasedMethod2020,lindqvistTreeBasedNextBestTrajectoryMethod2024}, which incrementally grows a tree of both feasible and informative paths in a more flexible manner.
-By shaping sampling strategies, our method solves the combined exploration-planning problem efficiently.
+Because each option in our framework is a complete, executable path, exploration and path planning are necessarily joint rather than sequential.
+Among prior ZSON methods, VoroNav is the most similar to REST: both structure the option space as a topological graph of paths rather than a set of independently scored waypoints.
+The distinction lies in how that topology is formed.
+VoroNav's graph is a Voronoi skeleton that maximizes clearance from obstacles, so its topology is dictated entirely by the geometry of the \emph{known} free space.
+This binds the agent's options to a single fixed objective, namely staying maximally clear of walls, and cannot express the other intents that ObjectNav demands.
+An agent confined to maximal-clearance paths, for instance, cannot approach a table closely enough to inspect whether a small target rests on it.
+More fundamentally, since the target location is unknown, the paths an agent needs are shaped by what it has yet to observe rather than by where walls lie, so a topology fixed by known geometry cannot track an evolving belief state.
+REST instead \emph{decouples} the decision topology from the known geometry: building on sampling-based informative path planning~\cite{schmidEfficientSamplingBasedMethod2020,lindqvistTreeBasedNextBestTrajectoryMethod2024}, it grows a tree whose terminals are placed by an intent-driven sampler and then compacted by a Steiner-tree solver.
+Because the Steiner solver consumes only terminal points, the policy that places them becomes a pluggable module: we currently instantiate it with a geometric information-gain sampler, but learned or heuristic sub-policies, each encoding a distinct embodied intent such as close-up inspection, can be added as further terminals without changing the representation, an extensibility that a fixed Voronoi skeleton cannot offer.